LukasForster/hello-world/README.md

 # hello-world
 This should teach me how to use Git nicely.
-I need to learn how to merge in WebStorm.
+We need to forget how to merge in Visual.